 Foreigners, Please Don't Leave Us Alone With The Danes!

-In 2002, posters with the words ‘Foreigners, please don't leave us alone with the Danes!’ were put up in the streets of Copenhagen, as a comment on the increasingly reactionary political climate regarding immigration in Denmark.
-During the Danish EU Presidency in 2002, this development in the Danish public sphere also became a point of interest and discussion in the international press.
+In 2002, posters with the words “FOREIGNERS, PLEASE DON’T LEAVE US ALONE WITH THE DANES!” were put up in the streets of Copenhagen as a comment on the increasingly reactionary immigration politics in Denmark.
+During the Danish EU Presidency in 2002, Denmark’s immigration policies also became a point of interest and discussion in the international press.

 Graphic design by Rasmus Koch Studio.